ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/PersonalProjects/2023-05-14-FOVMapping1.md

 ### Implementation

-An important role of the vertex shader is to supply the world positions of the grid squares to the fragment shader(`o.worldPos`).
+An important role of the vertex shader is to supply the positions of the grid squares to the fragment shader(`o.worldPos`) local to the FOW plane.
 The vertex attributes including `o.worldPos` are  computed using uniform values from the script and interpolated inside a face.

 ```c++
 // Vertex shader